xeraa/elastic-docker/README.md

 # Minimal Elasticsearch + Kibana setup

 Using the official Elastic containers and binding to the default ports.
+Run with `docker-compose up`.